fitnr/fionautil/README.md

 ### fionautil

 Utilities for working with geodata with [Fiona](https://pypi.python.org/pypi/Fiona/1.5.0).
-Some features are shorthand for [pyproj](https://pypi.python.org/pypi/pyproj) features, or add in support for projections.

-By defauly, the only prerequisites are `pyproj` and Fiona itself.
+By default, the only prerequisite is Fiona itself.

 By default, the package installs without shapely.
 A small number of functions, marked below, do require shapely.
 To use these function, install with `pip install fionautil[functionname]` or just separately install shapely.